Updated March 31, 2026

 - North Carolina businesses with 3 or more employees must carry workers' compensation; sole proprietors, partners, and LLC members are exempt under the state rule provided.

-- North Carolina requires businesses to maintain proof of general liability coverage for most commercial leases, so tenants often need documentation before signing or renewing space.
+- Most commercial leases in North Carolina require proof of general liability coverage, so tenants often need documentation before signing or renewing space.

 - Consulting firms in North Carolina are regulated by the North Carolina Department of Insurance, so policy forms, filings, and carrier availability can vary by market.